How to Remove Bad Smell from Couch Cushions (Easy Home Remedies That Work)

 1. Vacuum the Couch Cushions Thoroughly

-To begin with, always start by vacuuming the couch cushions.
+To begin with, always start by thoroughly vacuuming the couch cushions before applying any cleaning or deodorizing method.

-Use a vacuum cleaner with an upholstery attachment and clean:
+Use a vacuum cleaner with an upholstery attachment to reach deep into the fabric and seams.

 2. Use Baking Soda to Remove Couch Cushion Odor